Image 1 of 9

 Fix-It Repair Lab

-Bring in broken, unworn, or well-loved jewelry and explore what is possible through repair, reinforcement, or creative repurposing.
-In this lab-style session, students work with their own pieces while learning practical repair techniques and problem-solving strategies.
+Bring in broken, unworn, or well-loved jewelry and explore what is possible through repair, restoration, or creative repurposing.
+In this lab-style session, students work with their own pieces which shapes each workshop uniquely.

-Each class is shaped by the objects participants bring.
-Some pieces may require simple fixes such as replacing clasps or repairing chains, while others may invite small design changes or thoughtful reinforcement.
-When a project reaches a step that requires specialized execution, the instructor may step in to complete that portion while explaining the process.
+When a project reaches a step that requires specialized execution, Lyndsey can step in to complete that portion while explaining the process.

 Materials:

 Students bring their own jewelry for repair.
-Repair materials and consumables are included.
-Replacement findings or additional materials like jump rings, epoxy, and other links to complete the task at hand.
+Repair materials and consumables are included, such as:

 Skill Level: